 A Major Problem for Students and Families

-In January 2022, the U.S. General Accountability Office wrote about significant problems that Federal Student Aid and Federal Servicers would face when repayment was set to resume in September 2022.
+In January 2022, the U.S. General Accountability Office wrote about significant problems that Federal Student Aid and Federal Servicers would face when repayment was set to resume in September 2022 there will be cohort default rate problems.

 GAO highlighted many problems, only two (2) of which are summarized below which will cause Cohort Default Rate problems: